pmarshall111/PatchingBinaries/README.md

 # Patching Binaries

-## Why would you do this?

-If you own an application with long build times and you have a client affecting bug, you *may* want to patch the binary to get a fix out quickly.

-Tbh, you probably wouldn't want to do this.

 ## Tutorial

 The simple application in `main.cpp` asks the user for an input and then prints whether it's above or below a hardcoded value of 10.